rwblickhan/11ty-rwblickhan.org/logs/books-2022.md

 39. *The Bright Ages: A New History of Medieval Europe*, Matthew Gabriele & David M. Perry
 40. *The Invaders: How Humans and Their Dogs Drove Neanderthals to Extinction*, Pat Shipman
 41. *Palaces for the People: How Social Infrastructure Can Help Fight Inequality, Polarization, and the Decline of Civic Life*, Eric Klinenberg
-42. *The Sandman Vol. 1: Preludes & Nocturnes*, Neil Gaiman, Sam Kieth, Mike Dringenberg, & Malcolm Jones III
+42. *The Sandman Vol. 1: Preludes & Nocturnes*, Neil Gaiman
 43. *The Light Ages: The Surprising Story of Medieval Science*, Seb Falk
 44. *Doom Patrol: Weight of the Worlds*, Gerard Way
 45. *The Umbrella Academy Vol. 1: Apocalpyse Suite*, Gerard Way & Gabriel Ba